BHI Curriculum: MS and PhD Requirements

 Professionalism and Communication Seminars

 All PhD and MS students must take a series of 1-credit seminars on Professionalism and Communication.
-Each seminar is 1 credit and should be taken in Autumn, Winter and Spring quarters of their first year.
+Each seminar is 1 credit and should be taken in Fall, Winter and Spring quarters of their first year.

 - BIME 586 Professionalism and Communication in Biomedical Informatics (1 credit, Winter)